-Figure 2 - Cred Social Infrastructure Needs Indicators
+Figure 1 - Cred Social Infrastructure Needs Indicators

-1.4.
-Part 2 - The Camellia-Rosehill Preferred Scenario
+1.5.
+Part 2 - The Camellia-Rosehill Master Plan

-The draft Master Plan for the Preferred Scenario is shown below in Figure 3 and its key features include:
+The Master Plan is shown below in Figure 3 and forms the basis of the Place Strategy.
+Its key features include:

-- Provision for approximately 10,000 dwellings within a Town Centre serviced by light rail - Provision for approximately 14,500 jobs - A new primary school and primary and secondary high school - District and regional open space facilities - Introduction of a new entertainment precinct and an urban services area - Initiatives to Care for Country and continued protection of heritage listed sites - Retention of the existing state heritage sewerage pumping station (SPS) 067 within the town centre - Measures to mitigate land use conflicts and risks including buffers and setbacks from existing fuel pipelines and between the existing sewerage pumping station and future surrounding residential uses - Access to the Parramatta River, Duck River and Duck Creek foreshores and potentially the wetland
+- Provision for approximately 10,000 dwellings within a Town Centre serviced by light rail - Provision for approximately 15,400 jobs - A new primary school and primary and secondary high school - District open space facilities - Introduction of a new entertainment precinct and an urban services area - Initiatives to Care for Country and continued protection of heritage listed sites - Retention of the existing state heritage sewerage pumping station (SPS) 067 within the town centre - Measures to mitigate land use conflicts and risks including buffers and setbacks from existing fuel pipelines and between the existing sewerage pumping station and future surrounding residential uses - Access to the Parramatta River, Duck River and Duck

+Creek foreshores and potentially the wetland